 I am the former Gallery Assistant at The View Gallery, Social Media Specialist for Navigator Student Press, and co-chair of VIU’s student-led Disability Club.
 I was the VIU Creative Writing Department Student Representative for the 2018/19 academic year.

 Outside work and school, I can often be found writing, drawing, or baking.
-I’m pretty active within the online Disability community, and strive to keep up-to-date with conversations around accessibility, allyship, ableism and the like.
+I’m active within the online Disability community, and strive to keep up-to-date with discourse around accessibility, allyship, ableism and the like.
 When I have some free time, you might even catch me devouring the latest issue of Bitch.

 As an adolescent, I was interested in various activist causes including environmentalism and LGBTQ+ rights.
 As an adult, I’ve become particularly interested in Disability awareness, rights and justice.
 Over the past couple years, I have connected with others in the online Disability community, learning much with regards to access, rights and allyship.
-I have helped found the student-led Disability Club at my university in hopes of connecting the community in my town.
+I helped found the student-led Disability Club at my university in hopes of connecting the community in my town.

 Ultimately, I am committed to creating a more accessible environment or encouraging access improvements everywhere I go.
 At VIU, I refuse to hold back on calling for access improvements and have seen most of my suggestions met with sincerity.
 At Navigator Student Press, I have mandated new requirements for social media accessibility with the approval of my Managing Editor.
 I have also advocated for inclusivity improvements within the Creative Writing Department and have had my suggestions adopted for the current program review.

 I hope to help contribute to Disability education and awareness.
 As a person with multiple invisible disabilities, I believe I have a unique perspective to offer the conversation around Disability.
 I think I can illustrate to others understand the fact that Disability is a spectrum rather than something to understood as black and white.